cybergroupdevs/BtB_RescueEye_DeltaForce/README.md

 Rescue-Eye is the product which is mainly meant for safe driving.It is Driver Distraction Detection using facial monitoring system​.It comprises of two different module :-

 1. Android App - Feeder for Neural Network Used by Driver.
+For Flow chart of Android Application see AndroidAppFlowChart.png in repo.

 2. Trainer Model App - Traines our Neural model and send responses according to training provided.